 On the whole, they have a great product with a great business.
 They were part of the golden age of proposal software and will be around for a good while until they’re snapped up by DocuSign or someone similar.
-It’s not the cheapest and can be buggy at times but in general it’s a great option.
+It’s not the cheapest and can be buggy at times but in general, it’s a great option.

 PandaDoc as a platform is a joy to use and looks great.
-Their branding is smart, professional and friendly along with all their customer facing material.
+Their branding is smart, professional, and friendly along with all their customer-facing material.
 The proposals are along the same line, but if there is a drawback, it’s that they don’t look like much, every proposal built with PandaDoc looks like a regular document.

-PandaDoc also follows the typical SaaS pricing playbook perfectly by luring you in with low pricing then forcing an upgrade at a certain point.
+PandaDoc also follows the typical SaaS pricing playbook perfectly by luring you in with low pricing and then forcing an upgrade at a certain point.
 This follows the playbook perfectly for software companies selling to corporates who don’t care about price, which brings us to our next point.

 Who is PandaDoc typically for

-The cons are that it’s designed for them and priced for them so if you want the best features you need to pay the high prices.
-In addition, the features that are built aren’t taking the small businesses into account as much as they would be the larger companies.
+The cons are that it’s designed for them and priced for them so if you want the best features you need to pay high prices.
+In addition, the features that are built aren’t taking the small businesses into account as much as they would the larger companies.

 PandaDoc mobile support

-PandaDoc, unlike Proposify has all it’s bases covered on mobile, it’s responsive in most cases so any client of yours looking at a proposal sent through PandaDoc will be able to read it.
+PandaDoc, unlike Proposify, has all its bases covered on mobile, it’s responsive in most cases so any client of yours looking at a proposal sent through PandaDoc will be able to read it.
 This is non-negotiable in this day and age.

 What’s PandaDoc standout feature?